 Unless specified otherwise below, use the Sailing Instructions listed in this Handbook.
-Specific regatta instructions may in exceptional cases be superseded by instructions in the Fo'c's'le and/or by those given at the lake on the day of the race.
+Specific regatta instructions may in exceptional cases be superseded through electronic communications and/or by those given at the lake on the day of the race.
 Sailing instructions provided at a regatta will supersede HSC Sailing Instructions in every instance.